efuzy/efuzy/docs/src/pages/vue-directives/touch-swipe.md

   - /vue-directives/touch-pan
   - /vue-directives/touch-hold
 ---
-Quasar offers full-featured Vue directives that can totally replace libraries like Hammerjs: `v-touch-pan`, `v-touch-swipe`, `v-touch-hold` and even `v-touch-repeat`.
+Efuzy offers full-featured Vue directives that can totally replace libraries like Hammerjs: `v-touch-pan`, `v-touch-swipe`, `v-touch-hold` and even `v-touch-repeat`.

 > **These directives also work with mouse events, not only touch events**, so you are able to build cool functionality for your App on desktops too.